gastongouron/SASS-thunder-talk/README.md

 ## Notes

-**CSS** CSS stands for Cascading Style Sheets
+**CSS** stands for Cascading Style Sheets
 CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
 CSS saves a lot of work.
 It can control the layout of multiple web pages all at once.
 External stylesheets are stored in CSS files

-**SCSS** Sass 3 introduces a new syntax known as SCSS which is fully compatible with the syntax of CSS, while still supporting the full power of Sass.
+**SCSS** is a new syntax intruduced by SASS which is fully compatible with the syntax of CSS, while still supporting the full power of Sass.

-**SASS** Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+**SASS** is the most mature, stable, and powerful professional grade CSS extension language in the world.

-**LESS** Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.
+**LESS** is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.
 (Just like SASS but for JavaScript!)

-**.map** Many developers generate CSS style sheets using a CSS preprocessor, such as Sass, Less, or Stylus.
+**css.map** Many developers generate CSS style sheets using a CSS preprocessor, such as Sass, Less, or Stylus.
 Because the CSS files are generated, editing the CSS files directly is not as helpful.
 For preprocessors that support CSS source maps, DevTools lets you live-edit your preprocessor source files in the Sources panel, and view the results without having to leave DevTools or refresh the page.
 When you inspect an element whose styles are provided by a generated CSS file, the Elements panel displays a link to the original source file, not the generated .css file.

 ## Useful commands